When you hire a new virtual assistant, you want them to be up-to-speed as quickly as possible.

 To give some context, Process St wrote about some research that was done into employees and the onboarding experience.
 A key piece of data was that good onboarding improves employee retention by 25% and overall performance by 11%.

-Why worry about putting in place an onboarding checklist?
-It’s about structure – employees who participate in a structured onboarding program are 69% more likely to stay with an organization for three years.
+Why worry about putting in place a VA onboarding checklist?
+It’s about structure - employees who participate in a structured onboarding program are 69% more likely to stay with an organization for three years.

-Putting time and attention into onboarding properly helps the virtual assistant to feel valued and that you are enthusiastic to have them join your team.
+Putting time and attention into how to onboard a virtual assistant allows them to feel valued and to show that you are enthusiastic to have them join your team.
 On the other hand, lack of onboarding can feel like lack of caring, or like the new employee is being set up to fail.
 15% of employees said the lack of an effective onboarding program aided in their decision to quit.

 We get it, sometimes certain things get neglected, but a good onboarding checklist gets an employee started off well every time.
 It’s a repeatable process, creating efficiency for your business.

 Here are some important onboarding checklist items to consider:

 Keep a checklist of tools that you use for which you will need to set up permissions for new employees.
 This may not look the same for every team member, but some basics will probably be universal.
 For example, communication channels such as Slack and project management tools such as Trello or Asana.

 One of the easiest ways to go about this is to set up a company email for the new virtual assistant.
 This way, everything work-related is attached to that company email.

 You might wonder, why do this?
 Why not simply use whatever their own email address is?
 Well, a company email address makes it simple to manage permissions.
 If the employee were to move on, you’d simply deactivate their company email address, making it easy to revoke permissions.
 (Side note: this is something that many businesses forget about!
 You don’t want former employees having access to your business' inner-workings…)